 - Another procedure is unable to be considered for some reason

-In some cases, when liquid nitrogen is the treatment of choice in skin cancers, cancer returns after treatment.
-However, one study found that cryotherapy had a cure rate of 99 out of 100 people.
+In some cases, when liquid nitrogen is the treatment of choice for skin cancers, cancer returns after treatment.
+However, one study found that cryotherapy had a strong clearance rate.

-Suppose the growth requires a biopsy to test for cancers.
+Suppose the growth requires a biopsy to test for cancer.
 In that case, it is not appropriate to remove it using cryotherapy as this method will destroy the growth, removing the possibility of testing it.
 Instead, excision is more beneficial for biopsy.
+Histopathology cannot be performed once a lesion has been destroyed by cryotherapy, which is why it is important to make an accurate diagnosis before starting any treatment.
+This is where your dermatologist is key.

 Freezing off moles using liquid nitrogen